Rick Butler sexual abuse allegations: USA Volleyball

 Butler was initially banned by a USA Volleyball ethics panel from coaching girls in August 1995, but the ban was partially lifted in 2000 and Butler's membership was reinstated.
 The Sports Performance Girls’ Program has not participated in any USA Volleyball events since 2007.
-In a public statement, Butler said that USA Volleyball’s 2016 action was “simply an act of retaliation for his role in growing USAV’s greatest competitor, the JVA/AAU partnership."
+In a public statement, Butler said that USA Volleyball's 2016 action was "simply an act of retaliation for his role in growing USAV's greatest competitor, the JVA/AAU partnership."

-In December of 2017, Butler was banned for life by USA Volleyball after the organization determined that Butler violated a rule which prohibited him from disclosing any information about USA Volleyball’s complaint against him.
+In December 2017, Butler was banned for life by USA Volleyball after the organization determined that Butler violated a rule which prohibited him from disclosing any information about USA Volleyball's complaint against him.

-After banning Butler for life in December of 2017, USA Volleyball held another hearing against him in January of 2018 seeking to issue another lifetime ban for the alleged misconduct from the 1980s.
+After banning Butler for life in December 2017, USA Volleyball held another hearing against him in January 2018 seeking to issue another lifetime ban for the alleged misconduct from the 1980s.
 Butler refused to participate in the hearing, calling it a "sham".
-USA Volleyball held the hearing without Butler’s participation and issued a second lifetime ban in January of 2018.
+USA Volleyball held the hearing without Butler's participation and issued a second lifetime ban in January 2018.
 The January ban resulted from a finding that Butler violated USA Volleyball's 1995 code of conduct prohibiting its members from acting in such a fashion as to cause USA Volleyball public embarrassment or ridicule.

 Amateur Athletic Union

 In 2012, the Amateur Athletic Union (AAU) honored Butler with its Emil Breitkreutz Leadership Award, which is awarded to individuals showing outstanding leadership and dedication to the sport.
 However, in July 2015, following an Outside the Lines report on the previous allegations against him, Butler stepped down from his role as Illinois district director of the Amateur Athletic Union (AAU), and the AAU announced that it would conduct a review of its child-protection policies.
 In June 2016, the AAU was sued by one of Butler's accusers for allowing him to coach an under-18 team in the AAU Girls' Junior National Volleyball Championships.
-Butler remained a member in good standing with the AAU until February of 2018.
+Butler remained a member in good standing with the AAU until February 2018.

-On February 5, 2018, USA Volleyball’s CEO, Jamie Davis, wrote a letter to the AAU citing the media coverage of the Butler controversy, announcing USA Volleyball’s refusal to tolerate any association with Butler, and notifying the AAU that it would no longer recognize the AAU as an affiliated organization.
+On February 5, 2018, USA Volleyball's CEO, Jamie Davis, wrote a letter to the AAU citing the media coverage of the Butler controversy, announcing USA Volleyball's refusal to tolerate any association with Butler, and notifying the AAU that it would no longer recognize the AAU as an affiliated organization.
 On February 9, 2018, the AAU followed USA Volleyball and announced its decision to permanently disqualify Butler from participating in any AAU activities.